 > Find our in-depth Wix review here

 2. Squarespace: best WordPress alternative for bloggers

 Downsides are the limited depth of navigation (only two levels) and missing features for multilingual websites.
-The least expensive plan costs $14 per month – which is quite fair compared to competing offers.
+The least expensive plan costs $16 per month – which is above most other competing offers.
 You can find our full Squarespace review here, or compare them directly to WordPress in this article.

 - Ease of use: even though Squarespace is slightly more complicated than the average website builder, it’s still significantly easier than WordPress